Ghosting an Innovator: How 2024 Has Exposed the Dark Underbelly of French Acadian Cultural Gatekeepers

 2024 may be remembered as the year the French Acadian cultural elite went too far in their attempts to silence dissent.
 Their use of legal intimidation and public funds to harass Theriault is a blatant misuse of power that raises serious questions about their role as stewards of Acadian heritage.

-The Acadian public deserves to know that their cultural leaders are actively suppressing innovative voices to maintain an outdated, homogenous narrative.
-Theriault’s work speaks to the future of Acadian identity, one that is inclusive, diverse, and unafraid of challenging traditional norms.
-Yet, the cultural elite remain stuck in the past, clinging to their power and using every tool at their disposal to prevent the public from seeing the full spectrum of Acadian creativity.
+The Acadian public should know that their cultural leaders are actively suppressing innovative voices to maintain an outdated, homogenous narrative.
+Theriault’s work speaks to the future of Acadian identity, which is inclusive, diverse, and unafraid of challenging traditional norms.
+Yet, the cultural elite remain stuck in the past, clinging to their power and using every tool to prevent the public from seeing the full spectrum of Acadian creativity.